 Most heavy drinkers reach a point where they find themselves on Google cautiously typing the words, “Am I an alcoholic?”

 Sure, you’ve been told you might have a drinking problem in the past, but that doesn’t make you an alcoholic.
 Right?

 These are vulnerable moments when we teeter on the edge between two identities.
-Are we the fun-loving party guy or gal who just goes a little overboard sometimes or are we out of control and need help?
+Are we the fun-loving party guy or gal who occasionally goes a little overboard or are we out of control and need help?